glatterf42/PBH_EFD/documentation/05_parameterfile.md

 -------

-**MeanPBHScatteringCrossSection** 1.73189e-1
+**MeanPBHScatteringCrossSection** 1.73189e-13

-The average basis value for PBH gravitational scattering cross sections in Mpc squared.
+The average basis value for PBH gravitational scattering cross sections in Mpc squared (km/s)^4.
 This also doesn't feature in the relative velocity yet which comes in as 1/vrel^4 [s^4/km^4].
 The example value has been computed from the extended PBH mass function of Carr, Clesse et al 2020 (<https://arxiv.org/abs/1906.08217>).
 It still needs h^2 to be in Gadget units.

 -------